Quatrerwin/FusionXBT/README.md

 Installation
 ------------
--This project uses Laravel. install dependencies with [Composer](https://getcomposer.org/).
+- This project uses Laravel. install dependencies with [Composer](https://getcomposer.org/).
--The database needs to be set up.
+- The database needs to be set up.
 If using MySQL, create a file .env.php or .env.environment.php where environment is your working environment (e.g., development) in the root directory with contents

 ```php
 <?php